 This occurred at the same time that Volkswagen realized there was some trouble for the company.
 Beetle sales declined in the North American and European markets.
 With the thought of discontinuing the Beetle, they recognized the need to replace it with something else.

 This is where the ownership of Audi came into play.
-Because they had expertise in water-cooled engines and front-wheel drive, the road was paved to produce future generations of Volkswagens like the Passat, Golf, Polo and Scirocco.
+Because they had expertise in water-cooled engines and front-wheel drive, the road was paved to produce future generations of models like the Passat, Golf, Polo, Scirocco and other vehicles of Volkswagen origin.

 In 1975, the VW Polo was created.
 Later, it was re-badged as the Audi 50 which became quickly discontinued in 1978.
 The Polo was the base of the Volkswagen Derby, introduced in 1977, but was discontinued in 1985 after the second generation.